Inverse problem on conservation laws

 \section{Acknowledgements}

-This research was undertaken, in part, thanks to funding from the Canada Research Chairs program.
+The authors are grateful to the anonymous referees and the editor for a number of valuable remarks and suggestions.
+The authors also thank Michael Kunzinger, Artur Sergyeyev and Elsa Maria Dos Santos Cardoso-Bihlo for helpful discussions.
+This research was undertaken, in part, thanks to funding from the Canada Research Chairs program, the NSERC Discovery Grant program and the InnovateNL LeverageR{\&}D program.
 The research of ROP was supported by the Austrian Science Fund (FWF), project P25064.
-The authors thank Michael Kunzinger, Artur Sergyeyev and Elsa Maria Dos Santos Cardoso-Bihlo for helpful discussions.